S. Korean shares down in late morning trading | Yonhap News Agency

 S. Korean shares down in late morning trading

-SEOUL, May 22 (Yonhap) -- South Korean shares traded lower late Wednesday morning, led by a sell-off by institutional investors, as market sentiment remained anxious about developments in the U.S.-China trade feud.
+SEOUL, May 24 (Yonhap) -- South Korean shares traded lower late Friday morning as there were no signs of Washington and Beijing reaching a trade deal.

-Large caps traded mixed with market kingpin Samsung Electronics adding 0.58 percent, while global chipmaker SK hynix dipped 1.71 percent.
+Large caps traded mixed, with market kingpin Samsung Electronics dipping 2.05 percent and global chipmaker SK hynix down 0.15 percent.

-Top automaker Hyundai Motor rose 0.79 percent, and its smaller affiliate Kia Motors traded 0.36-percent higher.
+Top automaker Hyundai Motor rose 0.39 percent, while its smaller affiliate Kia Motors traded 0.37 percent lower.

-Naver, the operator of the country's top Internet portal, declined 3.06 percent.
+Naver, the operator of the country's top Internet portal, rose 0.44 percent.

-The local currency was trading at 1,193.80 won against the U.S. dollar, up 0.2 won from the previous session's close.
+The local currency was trading at 1,190.70 won against the U.S. dollar, down 1.5 won from the previous session's close.

 kdh@yna.co.kr